ReproNim/reproschema/docs/51_create_new_protocol.md

 We have added a `ui` and an `order` fields.

-`ui` is for things realted to the user interface and contains `addProperties` where we will be listing all the assessments that we add to our protocol.
+`ui` is for things related to the user interface and contains `addProperties` where we will be listing all the assessments that we add to our protocol.

 Each assessment is represented by an activity that is given a `variableName` and a `prefLabel`.
 The latter will be used as the name to display on the UI in english.

 The field `isAbout` is the URL to point to the schema of that activity.

 The field `order` is there to indicate which activity should be presented first, second...